 If you have recently made a LGOIMA request to us (i.e. within the past 12 months) or actively follow council meetings, the Chief Ombudsman would appreciate your feedback on your experience via a public survey.

-The public survey is open until Friday, 24 January 2020.
-You can complete the survey by clicking the link below.
+The public survey is closed on Friday, 24 January 2020.

 For more information please contact:

 Manager Official Information Practice Investigations,

 Phone 04 473 9533